johnwargo/google-functions-deploy/readme.md

 }
 ```

+The following table describes each configuration option:

 | Configuration Array | Description |
 | ------------------- | ----------- |
 | `functionFolders`   | The array of sub-folders that contain Google Cloud Functions functions.
 Each folder represents a single function. |
 | `flags`             | The array of `gcloud functions deploy` command-line arguments required to successfully deploy the function to Google's cloud platform.
 The module will automatically populate the function name in the command. |

+Here's an example of a configuration file populated with configuration information for three functions (Function1, Function2, and Function3) deployed to `us-east1` using node.js version 20 with an HTTP trigger allowing unauthenticated access:

 ```json
 {